SwiftRex/SwiftRex/README.md

     <summary>isolates all the side-effects in composable/reusable middleware boxes that can't mutate the state</summary>
     <p>If a layer has to handle multiple services at the same time and mutate the state as they asynchronously respond, it's hard to keep this state consistent and prevent race conditions.
 It's also harder to test because one effect can interfere in the other.</p>
     <p>Along the years, both Apple and the community created amazing frameworks to access services in the web or network and sensors in the device.
 Unfortunately some of these frameworks rely on delegate pattern, some use closures/callbacks, some use Notification Center, KVO or reactive streams.
 Composing this mixture of notification forms will require boolean flags, counters, and other implicit state that will eventually break due to race conditions.</p>
-    <p>Reactive frameworks help to make this more uniform and composable, especially when used together with their Cocoa extensions, and in fact even Apple realised that and a significant part of WWDC 2019 was focused on demonstrating and fixing this problem, with the help of newly introduced frameworks Combine and SwiftUI.</p>
+    <p>Reactive frameworks help to make this more uniform and composable, especially when used together with their Cocoa extensions, and in fact even Apple realised that and a significant part of <a href="https://developer.apple.com/videos/play/wwdc2019/226/">WWDC 2019</a> was focused on demonstrating and fixing this problem, with the help of newly introduced frameworks Combine and SwiftUI.</p>
     <p>But composing lots of services in reactive pipelines is not always easy and has its own pitfalls, like full pipeline cancellation because one stream emitted an error, event reentrancy and, last but not least, steep learning curve on mastering the several operators.</p>
     <p>SwiftRex uses reactive-programming a lot, and allows you to use it as much as you feel comfortable.
 However we also offer a more uniform way to compose different services with only 1 data type and 2 operators: middleware, `<>` operator and `liff` operator, all the other operations can be simplified by triggering actions to itself, other middlewares or state reducers.
 You still have the option to create a larger middleware and handle multiple sources in a traditional reactive-stream fashion, if you like, but this can be overwhelming for un-experienced developers, harder to test and harder to reuse in different apps.</p>
     <p>Because this topic is very wide it's going to be better explained in the Middleware documentation.</p>